IBM asks contractors to take a pay cut

 Another contractor told us that the IBM client she serves has resorted to hiring IBM's former contractors itself to ensure they have the people needed to finish projects.
 “It's a shambles,” the contractor told us.
 “Credibility is shot.
 IBM doesn't even care that it's losing so much revenue because of this.”

-One contractor told us that despite recently renewing his contract, he was recently told that his contract would be terminated.
+One contractor told us that despite recently renewing his contract, he was subsequently told that his contract would be terminated.
 The news was delivered by phone while the contractor was on holiday.
 Again, this contractor tells us his imminent absence was not explained to the customer.

 “No consideration on customer service and no backup plan on how to support the customer,” the soon-to-be-former contractor told El Reg.